jawerty/Node2Blog/README.md

 ### Congratulations you now have a working blog suitable to your basic blogger needs.

+# RSS Setup
+All you're going to be doing here is change a few variables in the blog.js file.
+(At the top) Change the author variable to your name.
+Change the icon variable to the file of your icon and make sure it is in the '/public/images' directiory.

+Go to [http://localhost:3000/rss.xml][] to see the generated rss file.

 # Optional: Heroku Setup

 #### **\*Note: You must have a heroku account along with the [Heroku Toolbelt][] to follow this part of the tutorial**